x1a7x/x1a7x/README.md

 -----------------------------------------------------------
 -----------------------------------------------------------
-# Want to make Rust apps like a chad?
+# Want to dev Rust apps like a chad?
 Want to test out every dam db you can think of?
 # Ai models empower you to code apps - it is profoundly remarkable.
 Learning to code used to be cool-
 # as ai gets better, learning to code is objectively silly :)